What Exactly Is Nutritional Yeast and How Do You Cook with It?Nov 3, 2021

 “If you’re vegan, nutritional yeast is a good thing to add to your diet,” says Quyen Vu, an Openfit culinary nutrition specialist.
 “Most B vitamins are found in meat products.”

 Nutritional Yeast and Athletes

-According to a recent study, athletes who consumed baker’s yeast post-workout had more circulating monocytes, which counteracted immune system suppression caused by hard exercise.
+Although our bodies produce monocytes naturally, one study has shown that baker’s yeast increased the production of monocytes, which may help with a quicker recovery time if you’re sick.
 Because a previous study showed that a person’s risk of contracting an illness normally increases after strenuous exercise, this may be a beneficial finding to athletes and anyone who frequently performs high-intensity physical activity.

 How to Eat Nutritional Yeast

 Now that you know about the health benefits of nutritional yeast try testing it in your kitchen.
 Cheese lovers will be happy to know that this powdery, crumbly substance can be used just about anywhere that you would normally use grated cheese.